Bitter lessons of Japan's 2011 tsunami put to use with latest quake

 "Now, we basically just tell people to stay away from the sea, to head to the highest possible ground," Omine said.

-As a result, as sirens wailed shortly after dawn on Tuesday, ships headed out of harbors to deeper water and lines of cars snaked up nearby hills.
+As a result, as sirens wailed shortly after dawn on Tuesday, ships headed out of harbours to deeper water and lines of cars snaked up nearby hills.

 Public broadcaster NHK, a key player in disaster prevention, revamped its broadcasts after 2011 in response to criticism that it had been too calm in its reporting, leading some to take warnings less seriously.